 - BC62 An AusCF 'signpost' paragraph explaining the entities to which AusCF paragraphs were applicable was previously added into those Australian Accounting Standards that needed to maintain a reference to the Framework for the Preparation and Presentation of Financial Statements and/or referred to a 'reporting entity' in the text of the pronouncement.
-These AusCF paragraphs are revised to reflect that, under the proposals, many not-for-profit entities will no longer qualify as an AusCF entity.
+These AusCF paragraphs are revised to reflect that, under the proposals, many NFP entities will no longer qualify as an AusCF entity.
 As such, AusCF paragraphs within the Australian Accounting Standards will no longer apply to these entities. - BC63 While the cohort of entities that are AusCF entities will be limited following the proposals, the Board decided to retain the AusCF 'signpost' paragraph, largely unamended.
-The Board made this decision so as to concentrate its proposals on amendments affecting only not-for-profit entities (see also paragraph Error!
-Reference source not found. above).
+The Board made this decision so as to concentrate its proposals on amendments affecting only NFP entities (see also paragraph BC43).